-We engage in hedging activities to reduce our exposure to foreign currency exchange rates.
+We engage in hedging activities to reduce our exposure to foreign currency exchange rates and interest rates.
 Our hedging activities are designed to manage specific risks according to our strategies, as summarized below, which may change from time to time.
 Our hedging activities consist of the following:

-• Economic hedges - We are exposed to changes in foreign currency exchange rates on certain of our Euro-denominated term loans and notes that move inversely from our portfolio of Eurodenominated intercompany loans.
-The currency effects for these non-derivative instruments are recorded through earnings in the period of change and substantially offset one another;

-- Other hedging activities Certain of our subsidiaries hedge short-term foreign currency denominated business transactions and intercompany financing transactions using foreign currency forward contracts.
-These activities were not material to our consolidated financial statements; and - Net investment hedge We have designated €400.0 million of our 3.875% senior unsecured notes as a hedge of our net investment in certain European operations to manage our exposure to currency and exchange rate movements from these operations.
+- Economic hedges We are exposed to changes in foreign currency exchange rates on certain of our euro-denominated term loans and notes that move inversely from our portfolio of euro-denominated intercompany loans.
+The currency effects for these non-derivative instruments are recorded through earnings in the period of change and substantially offset one another; - Other hedging activities Certain of our subsidiaries hedge short-term foreign currency denominated business transactions, external debt and intercompany financing transactions using foreign currency forward contracts.
+These activities were not material to our consolidated financial statements.